wyhuai/SkillMimic/README.md

 ```

 ### The BallPlay dataset 🏀
+A subset is at `skillmimic/data/motions/BallPlay-M/`, full dataset coming soon.

 ## References
 If you find this repository useful for your research, please cite the following work.